Please check gitlab-tutorial

 sudo zypper install gitlab-ee=<version>-ee.0.sles12

-By using a downloaded package
+Upgrade by using a downloaded package

 If you don't want to use the official repositories, you can download the package and install it manually.
 This method can be used to either install GitLab for the first time or upgrade it.